acaylor/ajs-blog/content/posts/cadvisor-arm.md

     restart: unless-stopped
 ```

+> **Note: the main image is multi-arch but you can add a specific tag if you know you need an arm or arm64 image.**

+You can specify your desired CPU architecture in the image tag.
+That is a way you ensure you get the image for an arm CPU on the Raspberry Pi.

+For example use the image tag: `gcr.io/cadvisor/cadvisor-arm:${VERSION}` or `gcr.io/cadvisor/cadvisor-arm64:${VERSION}`

 Start the new container after updating `docker-compose.yml`.
-The tool will detect the new container and bring it up without disrupting other running containers:

 ```bash
 docker compose up -d